Rawan-fahad-eng/Color-Recognition-OpenCV/README.md

 ## About This Project
-This project was created as a task for my Cryptography/Information Security course.
-The task required us to build a program using OpenCV.
+This task required building a program using OpenCV.
 I chose to build a color recognition program, where it takes an image, detects the colors in it (red, yellow, green, blue, orange), draws a box around each colored object, and labels it with the color name.

 ## How It Works